6V DIY Power Bank

 thingiverse

-Took dittohead's 4 AA Battery Holder and decided to make it a power pack.
+Took dittohead's 4 AA Battery Holder and decided to give it a power pack makeover.
 Tom Hanks to dittohead!
-Wiring this turned out to be a little abstract, and was fun!
+Wiring this turned out to be quite the challenge, but it was also fun!
 Huzzah!
-Please, though, if you're wiring this yourself as I did, make sure no leads are connected that shouldn't be.
-I liked the size and shape of dittohead's design, but needed to remove the extras on the top and side, and add the channels and extra holes to change its function. ------------------------------------------ DIRECTIONS ------------------------------------------ If, like me, you want to run the batteries in series to achieve 6V, then follow the following instructions!
-The batteries, when eventually inserted, will be oriented all Positive poles upward.
-Keep this in mind when thinking of the wiring.
-We'll need five pieces of wire.
-We're going to connect them like this.
-Wire 1: BAT1 Negative to BAT2 Positive Wire 2: BAT2 Negative to BAT3 Positive Wire 3: BAT3 Negative to BAT4 Positive Wire 4: BAT4 Negative to Negative Terminal Wire 5: BAT1 Positive to Positive Terminal Here's how: Run some wire through one of the two holes on the side of one of the battery compartments, (to eventually make contact with the NEGATIVE pole of the first battery).
-Poke the wire back up and out through the closest hole then run it through one of the channels on the sides.
-Once through the side channel (you should be on the opposite side of the battery compartment now), find a duo of holes that is on a battery compartment adjacent to the one you just wired (not across from it), and repeat the process of running wire through one of the battery holes, to eventually make contact with the POSITIVE terminal of this second battery.
+Just a heads-up: if you're wiring this yourself, make sure no leads are connected that shouldn't be.
+I loved the size and shape of dittohead's design, but I needed to modify some extras on top and side to change its function.
+I added channels and extra holes to give it a new purpose. ------------------------------------------ DIRECTIONS ------------------------------------------ If you want to run the batteries in series to achieve 6V like me, follow these instructions carefully!
+The batteries will be oriented all Positive poles upward when inserted.
+Keep this in mind when thinking about the wiring.
+We'll need five pieces of wire for this project.
+Here's how we connect them: Wire 1: BAT1 Negative connects to BAT2 Positive Wire 2: BAT2 Negative connects to BAT3 Positive Wire 3: BAT3 Negative connects to BAT4 Positive Wire 4: BAT4 Negative connects to Negative Terminal Wire 5: BAT1 Positive connects to Positive Terminal Here's how it works: Run some wire through one of the two holes on the side of a battery compartment, making contact with the NEGATIVE pole.
+Poke the wire back up and out through the closest hole then run it through one of the channels.
+Once you're on the opposite side, find a duo of holes that is on an adjacent battery compartment, not across from it.
+Repeat the process by running wire through one of the battery holes to make contact with the POSITIVE terminal.
 Poke it back through the closest hole and tie or secure it.
-Repeat the process with the other end of the wire you just connected.
-Start the process over with a new piece of wire at the NEGATIVE end of the second battery, running it through the next channel over and connecting it to the POSITIVE end of the third battery.
-Secure both ends of the wire you just connected.
-Now, yet again with a new piece of wire, connect the NEGATIVE end of the third battery via the holes, run it through the next channel and connect it to the POSITIVE terminal of the fourth and final battery.
+Do this for both ends.
+Now, start over with a new piece of wire at the NEGATIVE end of the second battery, running it through the next channel and connecting it to the POSITIVE end of the third battery.
 Secure both ends of this wire as well.
-Run another piece of wire from the NEGATIVE connector of the fourth battery, (through the fourth and final channel if you wish), and this is your NEGATIVE LEAD.
-Now go back to the very beginning, and connect a wire through the holes of the positive terminal of the very first battery.
+With another new piece of wire, connect the NEGATIVE end of the third battery via the holes, run it through the next channel and connect it to the POSITIVE terminal of the fourth and final battery.
+Secure both ends again.
+Run a piece of wire from the NEGATIVE connector of the fourth battery, (through the fourth and final channel if you want), and this is your NEGATIVE LEAD.
+Now go back to the beginning, and connect a wire through the holes of the positive terminal of the very first battery.
 This now becomes your POSITIVE LEAD.
-Attach some Red Electrical tape or heat-shrink tubing to the lead coming out of the positive pole, and some black tape or heat-shrink tubing to the negative pole.
-Also, take note that this unit is NOT SAFE TO USE until you shield the exposed wires.
-I can't stress this enough: Please DON'T USE IT UNTIL YOU WRAP IT IN A NON-CONDUCTIVE MATERIAL (like electrical tape)!!!
-Thanks for giving it a try maybe!
+Finally, attach some Red Electrical tape or heat-shrink tubing to the lead coming out of the positive pole, and some black tape or heat-shrink tubing to the negative pole.
+Also, take note that this unit is NOT SAFE TO USE until you shield the exposed wires with a non-conductive material.
+I stress this again: please don't use it until you wrap it in electrical tape!
+Thanks for giving it a try!

 With this file you will be able to print 6V DIY Power Bank with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on 6V DIY Power Bank.